kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

            Transcript-Hash(Handshake Context,
                            Certificate*,
                            KEMEncapsulation*,
-                           Finished†)
+                           Finished**)
 ~~~

 *  Only included if present.
-† The party who last sends the finished message in terms of flights
+** The party who last sends the finished message in terms of flights
    includes the other party's Finished message.

 Any records following a Finished message MUST be encrypted under the